 A personal injury claim is a civil lawsuit which alleges that your injury was caused by the negligence of another.
 It is not used for damaged property, or in cases when the defendant had the intent to injure.
 Most personal injury claims are the result of car accidents, work related accidents, trips and falls, and product malfunction accidents.

 What do I need to do?

 If you would like to file a personal injury claim, it is highly recommended that you first engage the services of an attorney.
-An attorney will be well-versed in state law and will research all the pertinent facts of your case.
+Every attorney from our firm is well-versed in state law and will research all the pertinent facts of your case.
 When you are injured it can be difficult to keep track of the legal process, and having an attorney will ease your mind.
 Note: In Massachusetts you have 3 years from the date of the injury to file a personal injury claim.
 If you do not file within this time you will lose your right to do so at any time in the future.